XingXingXing668/BC/README.md

 In order to run the project, user can choose either

 (1) run the jupyter notebook "Demo.ipynb", which show the detailed procedure and results.<br>
-(2) run the main.py file, it will pop up four web browsers with port addresses above.
+(2) run the main.py file, it will pop up four web browsers with port addresses above.<br>
 (Note: Due to GitHub's 25MB file size limit, I couldn't upload the data file.
 Instead, a text file in the Data folder provides a Dropbox link to access the data to run the code.)
 --------------------------------------------------------------------------------------------------